-Today we speak with Ivana from Ivana Abroad, who shares her experience living a traveller’s worst nightmare – losing a friend and doing a surgery in a foreign land, and how you can prepare for your trip better through Facebook groups!
+Today we speak with Ivana from Canadian Girl Meets World, who shares her experience living a traveller’s worst nightmare – losing a friend and doing a surgery in a foreign land, and how you can prepare for your trip better through Facebook groups!

 1. What’s your name, age, occupation and country you are from?